• Europes biggest bike selection

 3. Phenom Comp with Mimic

-Most female cyclists will be familiar with the struggle of finding a saddle that works for them, having already been through the trial and error of testing many different saddles, both men’s and women’s specific.
-This is why, even if not all of the saddles in our top three are women’s specific, they all come recommended by women.
+Most female cyclists will be familiar with the struggle of finding a saddle that works for them.
+They have already gone through the trial and error of testing many different saddles, both men’s and women’s specific.
+This is why, even if not all of the saddles in our top three are women-specific, they all come recommended by women.

 Ergon SM Women